cdl-geneseo/geneseo-dictionary/C/Crazy.md

 # Crazy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Crazy

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 crazy (adj.): can be to describe a person, item or situation as insane or over the top.
 70% of students survyed use this word.
 F06.
 KTousey